Size Operator

 Configure the Output Operator

-This operator sends the Size operator's value to your second Text Field.
+This operator sends the Size operator's value to the characters Text Field component.

 1. Drag and drop an Output operator onto your Data Workflow canvas.